This blog post contains affiliate links.

 Maintain a hobby, especially one that gets you in fresh air, challenges you and gets your heart rate up.
 Surfing or skiing might not be up your alley, but hiking, cycling, jogging the 3-mile route at the park or whatever works for you is going to make you a smarter, calmer person and you will likely spend less money on other things.
 Cities are fun but they aren’t natural environments.
 Lawyers are rarely completely location-independent because we provide an essential human service, but if you are smart about it, you can build in enough flexibility to get outdoors, travel, and provide excellent service to your clients.

 Maintain a capsule wardrobe so you can look sharp at work, and still afford nice outdoor gear.
 This tip is especially helpful for women, who are more often victims of the “tyranny of choice” and “decision fatigue” and sometimes need warmer (read: more expensive) outdoor gear.
 Even if you are in court every day, if you keep your wardrobe to basic, classic, and neutral items, you will save money, and not be one of those poor souls who wears the atrocious getups to court (we’ve all seen them).
 Inexpensive clothes in neutral colors don’t look as inexpensive as loud prints, investment pieces in neutral colors will last for a decade, and you won’t waste as much time figuring out what to wear.
+You don't need to buy a designer handbag to look like you have your act together.
+Invest in a long-lasting briefcase; the ones made by Filson right here in Seattle are durable, American made and look hip.
+I can even carry my scanner in mine -- I've had the same Fujitsu s1300 for five years and it is still going strong.
 Then if you need a nice wetsuit or properly-fitting boots that will make your outdoorsy time fun and save you a lot of cold complaining misery, you can get it without feeling guilty.

 Don’t feel guilty about the time you spend on yourself, or compare yourself to the people who brag-complain about their 80-hour week and worry if you are doing something wrong.
 Review the concept of “diminishing returns.”
 If you are mindful about your work, your health, and your spending, you really do not need to work that much every week of the year to make a great living and stay sane.